-Paula Murray Cole is an assistant professor of acting in the Department of Theatre Arts.
-She teaches the first and second years of scene study for the BFA acting and musical theatre programs, among other courses in acting, voice and movement.
+Paula Murray Cole is an associate professor of acting, voice and movement in the Department of Theatre Arts.
 Her professional work is centered on the development of rasaboxes, a suite of exercises devised by Richard Schechner.
 Based on a combination of performance theories, practices and contemporary emotion science, rasaboxes trains emotional awareness and expressivity through the use of breath, body, voice, and sensation.

 She co-authored “The Actor As Athlete of the Emotions: The Rasaboxes Exercise” with rasaboxes co-developer, Michele Minnick, for the book Movement For Actors, edited by Nicole Potter; she contributed a sidebar article to the essay “Rasaesthetics”, by Richard Schechner, now published in his book Performance Theory.
-She is currently working on a handbook for rasaboxes training with Minnick, Rachel Bowditch and others.
+She is currently working on a handbook for rasaboxes training with Minnick, Rachel Bowditch and other contributors to be published by Routledge.
 In 2009, Cole produced the first video recording documentary of Schechner teaching his intensive performance workshop.
-Over 100 hours of footage will become a searchable digital archive so that scholars and practitioners may see Schechner's exercises as he presented them in 2009, and excerpts will be made available in shorter formats.
+Over 100 hours of footage will become a digital archive so that scholars and practitioners may see Schechner's exercises as he presented them in 2009.

 She has taught acting, coached and/or directed productions at Hofstra University, the University of Illinois Urbana-Champaign, Interlochen National Arts Camp, and the Governor’s Magnet School for the Arts of Norfolk, Virginia.
 She has acted at The Alley Theatre, The Houston and Dallas Shakespeare Festivals, Adirondack Theatre Festival, Karin Coonrod's Arden Party in NYC, in Schechner's productions of Three Sisters and Hamlet with East Coast Artists.
 She performed at The Kitchen (NYC) and Lincoln Center's Outdoor Festival in a piece by choreographer Douglas Dunn and composer Joshua Fried.
 She worked as the casting director for Paul Ekman's photo sessions of actors demonstrating facial expressions of emotion for use in his training programs.

 She holds her MFA in Acting from Southern Methodist University and her BFA in Drama from Ithaca College.
-She is a member of Actors Equity Association, The International Society of Researchers on Emotion, the Association of Theatre Movement Educators and is a Licensed Massage Therapist in New York State.
+She is a member of Actors Equity Association, The International Society of Researchers on Emotion, Alexander Technique International and is a Licensed Massage Therapist in New York State.